BlueCruise: Ford’s Hands-Free Driving Option for UK Motorways

 Ford, for its part, is betting on immediate applications, and in 2022 ended a research partnership on autonomous driving that it had with the startup Argo AI.

-“We are optimistic about the future of level 4, but we are still a long way from seeing fully autonomous vehicles, produced in large volumes and cost-effective,” said the general manager of the American giant, Jim Farley, at the end of 2022.
+“We are optimistic regarding the future of level 4, but we are still a long way from seeing fully autonomous vehicles, produced in large volumes and cost-effective,” said the general manager of the American giant, Jim Farley, at the end of 2022.
 “Things have changed and there is a huge opportunity right now for Ford to give people time when they are in their vehicle.”

 The American brand was thus the first to benefit from an exemption in the United Kingdom allowing it to offer hands-free driving, underlines Douwe Cunningham, in charge of homologation at Ford Europe.